kylefarris/shredder/README.md

-## NodeJS Clamscan Virus Scanning Utility
+## NodeJS Secure File Removal Utility

-Use Node JS to securely delete files on your server with Unix's shred command.
+Use Node JS to securely delete files on your server with Unix's `shred` command.

 ## How to Install